THE ABSTRACT SUBMISSION IS OPEN FROM THE 29TH OF OCTOBER TILL THE 7TH OF FEBRUARY

-The most important function of your abstract is to show that you have a valuable contribution to the congress and secondly, to lure the audience to your presentation.
+The most important functions of your abstract are to show that you have a valuable contribution to the congress and to lure the audience to your presentation.
 Abstracts will only be taken into account for the abstract selection procedure when they are written in English and do not exceed a maximum of 350 words.
-Furthermore, unfortunately, we cannot accept case-studies, reviews and literature studies (except for meta-analysis).
+Unfortunately, we do not accept case-studies, reviews, and literature studies (except for meta-analysis).

 * Note: Preliminary results are allowed in your abstract.